microsoft/azure-orbital-space-sdk/README.md

 The Azure Orbital Space SDK is a software development kit and runtime framework that makes it easy to develop and deploy applications to space.

 As an application developer, the Azure Orbital Space SDK abstracts complex satellite systems and operations into simple components with clear, standardized interfaces.
 This allows you to focus on what matters - developing the applications you need on orbit.
-You don't need knowledge in complicated avionics or expensive custom hardware to be a space developer.

 As a satellite service provider, the Azure Orbital Space SDK provides a lightweight, secure runtime framework that empowers adaptive satellite without impacting your critical systems and components.
 By shifting mission specification from low-level system hardware and firmware to high-level ephemeral software applications, satellites become generic, reuseable assets that can be modified on-orbit to meet the needs of you customers.